uxmgod/Lucid/README.md

  * Linux: Open terminal and type ``python (file directory)``.

 ## Commands
-`clear [count]` - Clears the specified amount of messages.
+`~clear [count]` - Clears the specified amount of messages.

-`info` - Displays the Github link of the bot.
+`~info` - Displays the Github link of the bot.

 ## Buy me a cup of coffee ☕

-This bot is open source and always will be, even if I don't get donations.
+This project is open source and always will be, even if I don't get donations.

  * Bitcoin - ``14ETYqTsJrMH5dcgEC3zxhvnrPTu3oSLdD``
  * Ethereum - ``0x2792B1BA81BaaA69e2DBA0d91d7abb3f8B2c6116``